Updated: February, 2023

-If you notice decreased flow rate, increased pressure, or worsened coffee taste for no other reason, it’s definitely time to descale.
+Anyway, if you notice decreased flow rate, increased pressure, or worsened coffee taste, it’s probably time to descale.

 To avoid the necessity of disassembly and manual descaling corner-by-corner, perform preventative decalcifying.

 Note: Your descaling rhythm also depends on how frequently you use the coffee maker.

 If you live in an area where tap water is hard, you might consider replacing it with filtered or bottled water with moderate hardness.

 That will extend the time between descaling rounds.

 Using your hard tap water that’s gone through a softener filter would also have a positive impact and decrease the rate of limescale accumulation.

 Many people think that using bottled or filtered water will keep their machine totally free of limescale.

 Most widely spread filters don’t filter the water from Calcium and Magnesium (the culprits when it comes to limescale), and don’t affect the hardness significantly.